-- a comprehensive range of staff training sessions in the use of VLE for online teaching and learning - One-to-one guidance and consultation with staff on identifying tools and resources for their teaching and learning requirements and on developing their skills. - dissemination of best practice by facilitating engagement through the Staff Sharepoint group as well as national and international developments in online and blended teaching and learning - Training will be provided on matters of copyright, intellectual property, copyright, and data protection.
+- A comprehensive range of staff training sessions in the use of VLE for online teaching and learning - One-to-one guidance and consultation with staff on identifying tools and resources for their teaching and learning requirements and on developing their skills. - creating champions of different technological tools for team sharing and development - dissemination of best practice by facilitating engagement through the Staff Sharepoint group as well as national and international developments in online and blended teaching and learning - Training will be provided on matters of copyright, intellectual property, copyright, and data protection.